 Are you worried that you or someone close to you is addicted to crystal meth?
 Help is at hand.
 Here we tell you a little about crystal meth, what to look out for and how we can get you or a loved one the best possible treatment.

 What is crystal meth addiction?

 Look out for hyperactivity, irritability, weight loss, welts on the skin, involuntary body movements, and prolonged periods of sleep (crashing) in your loved one.
-Also ask yourself if he or she is showing signs of aggression; after the initial “rush,” there is typically a state of high agitation that in some individuals can lead to violent behaviour.
+Also, ask yourself if he or she is showing signs of aggression; after the initial “rush,” there is typically a state of high agitation that in some individuals can lead to violent behavior.
 Crystal meth can also lead to anxiety and paranoia and, in extreme cases, psychotic illnesses.
 Meth users can experience frightening visual and auditory hallucinations.
 It is a deadly drug that’s detrimental to the central nervous system.
-Overdosing on crystal meth can result in stroke, and lung and kidney damage, coma and death.
+Overdosing on crystal meth can result in stroke, lung and kidney damage, coma, and death.

 Treating crystal meth addiction